 - Neglect to share thoughts, feelings, and opinions as they are not viewed as highly as others

 - Have difficulty moving past or forward from negative comments, criticisms, or feedback

 - Difficulty asking for support from others to have own needs met

 - Uncertainty of self

-If you or someone you know is experiencing signs of low self-esteem, psychotherapy can be an effective method to enhance self-esteem.
 Therapy provides an opportunity for an individual to share their inner thoughts and feelings in an environment that is non-judgmental, serving as a solid foundation for building healthy self-esteem.
-Moreover, therapy can help empower an individual develop a greater understanding of internal self-talk that can be damaging and work to find ways to address criticisms and find acceptance for who they are on a more personal level.
-Treatment for self-esteem can be a great way to develop greater self-love, acceptance compassion, worth, and esteem.
+Moreover, therapy can help empower an individual develop a greater understanding of internal self-talk that can be damaging and work to find ways to address criticisms.
+This may lead to acceptance for who they are on a more personal level with strengthened self-love, acceptance, compassion, worth, and esteem.

 National Eating Disorders Association (NEDA).
 (2018).
 Body image.
 Retrieved from https://www.nationaleatingdisorders.org/body-image-0

 Orth, U., Trzesniewski, K. H., & Robins, R. W. (2010).
 Self-esteem development from young adulthood to old age: A cohort-sequential longitudinal study.
 Journal of Personality and Social Psychology, 98(4), 645-658.
 Retrieved from http://psycnet.apa.org/fulltext/2010-05457-009.html